-Chow mein, meaning “stir-fried noodles,” is created by pairing crispy vegetables and a scrumptious soy-inspired sauce with tofu, meat, or fish.
+Chow mein, meaning “stir-fried noodles,” is created by pairing crispy vegetables and a luscious soy-inspired sauce with a protein source, in our case tofu.
 It’s another delicious Asian dish that’s easy to prepare at home and enjoyed by the whole family on a regular basis.

 STEP ONE – Preparations

-- Get out a cast iron skillet, a small mixing bowl, and a large frying pan.
+- Get out a cast iron skillet, a small bowl, and a large frying pan.

-- Get out a medium pot, a colander, and a serving bowl.
+- Get out a medium pot, a colander, and a large serving bowl.

 - Get out a small and large glass measuring cup.